 As mentioned before, there are some variants of the Blackout that you have the luxury of checking out.
 The Jeff Loomis signature one uses Alnico-5, as does the Blackouts Metal (AHB-2B).
 The AHB-2B has a lot more bass and mids than the original, so if this is something you’re into, it’s a viable alternative.

-Perhaps you have an HSS or an HSH configuration on your guitar, and you want to replace the neck and/or middle ones too.
-Regardless of the situation, the Seymour Duncan YJM Fury is my pick for the best single-coil pickup for metal.
+Also, perhaps you have an HSS or an HSH configuration on your guitar, and you want to replace the neck and middle ones too.
+No matter which slots you’re looking to upgrade, the Seymour Duncan YJM Fury is my pick for the best passive single-coil pickup for metal.

 The bridge version of this pickup (you can find them designed for neck, middle, and bridge, and they can come as a set) has a higher output than the other two positions, but compared to the other metal pickups in this list, they are not as hot.